Playing Houses

 Playing Houses spanned three neighbouring cultural venues in Peckham, London: Artist Run, Peckham Liberal Club, and Flat Time House (the foundation and former home of John Latham).
 Collaborating artists included Sally O'Reilly, Megan Rooney, Audrey Reynolds, David Raymond Conroy, Lucy Vann, and Daisy Hildyard.

-Images: Ludovica Colacino & George Lynch
+Images: Ludovica Colacino and George Lynch

 Flat Time House TV